apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: If true, when the process does not exceed the soft mem limit, the query memory will not be limited; when the process memory exceeds the soft mem limit, the query with the largest ratio between the currently used memory and the exec_mem_limit will be canceled.
 If false, cancel query when the memory used exceeds exec_mem_limit.
 * Default value: true

+### `enable_unify_properties_parse`

+* Description: If true, the parsing properties in be and fe will be unified.
+When upgrading, it should be set to false, otherwise, the parsing properties of the stream load will be an error.
+It is a transition configuration, which will be deleted in the next version.
+* Default value: true